reuniware/JCSPatterns_MT4_Bot/README.md

 This robot only detect bulling engulfing patterns.

-It trades without Stop Loss so use it at your own risk if you test it on a real account.
+It trades without Stop Loss so use it at your own risk if you test it on a real account (You should not, IMHO).

-I suggest that you do a lot of backtests before trying it on a real account.
+I suggest that you do a lot of backtests before trying it on a real account (You should not, IMHA).
 I also suggest that you use small lots.

 You will have to change the Take Profit levels in the OrderSend() functions to set it properly for a specific instrument.